saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 The project entails writing tests for aws using amazon Go, Java and C++ SDKS.
 RGW features an AWS s3 like interface against which tests are to be run.
 Ceph already had a python test suite that was testing RGW and my work was to extend the tests the other three languages.

 I am very willing to guide some one if they want to contribute to these tests suites as well.
 There are many tests to implement so feel free to reach out if interested.

+### Future : A luta continua

+My future in open source presents limitless opportunities.
+There are many places you can be but you will never be every where.I will consistently continue to contribute to the projects I started especially with ceph.
+I have this passion for [PYPY](https://bitbucket.org/pypy/pypy) and believe it has a whole future a head of it because it is solving a common problem.
+I will thefore keep sending some patches to [pypy](https://bitbucket.org/pypy/pypy) and [qutebrowser](https://github.com/qutebrowser/qutebrowser) most likely after Outreachy because I have alot to do.

 ### Lessons I have learned